 By Melissa Kipe

 With the holiday season approaching, I began thinking about gifts for family members and friends.
 I was cleaning out a pretty jelly jar and then, on second thought, decided to toss it.
 As soon as I put it in the trash, my imagination began to take hold.
 That would be the perfect jar to elegantly house some decadent, homemade chocolate syrup.
 Yum!
 That’s one present I’d like to get in my stocking!
+In this article, I’ll show you how to make chocolate syrup and DIY vanilla extract at home in your own kitchen.

 The first time someone made me homemade chocolate syrup I felt excited and loved.
 I mean, who wouldn’t want to drizzle that gooey deliciousness on a colorless bowl of plain vanilla ice-cream?